sasanarakkha/study-tools/pali-class-inter.md

 -------

 It is recommended to use the latest [SBS Pali Dictionary](https://sasanarakkha.github.io/study-tools/sbs-pali-dictionary.html).
-Which has links between the meaning of words and sentences from exercise to course.
+All exercises and words used in the course are specifically labelled in the dictionary as such, making it clear which particular meaning of words (if there are multiple) is intended in specific examples in the course.

 It is also very useful to have an updated version of DPD, [Digital Pāḷi Dictionary](https://digitalpalidictionary.github.io/).

 -------

-[Beginner Pāli Course](https://sasanarakkha.github.io/study-tools/pali-class.html) availible for beginner Pāli students.
+[Beginner Pāli Course](https://sasanarakkha.github.io/study-tools/pali-class.html) available for beginner Pāli students.

 -------